OfficeDev/msteams-meetings-template/README.md

 Thoughts?
 Questions?
 Ideas?
 Share them with us on [Teams UserVoice](https://microsoftteams.uservoice.com/forums/555103-public)!

-Please report bugs and other code issues [here](https://github.com/OfficeDev/msteams-app-lms-meetings/issues/new).
+Please report bugs and other code issues [here](https://github.com/OfficeDev/msteams-meetings-template/issues/new).

 ## Legal notice

-Please read the license terms applicable to this app template [here](https://github.com/OfficeDev/msteams-app-lms-meetings/blob/master/LICENSE).
-In addition to these terms, by using this app template you agree to the following:
+Please read the license terms applicable to this template [here](https://github.com/OfficeDev/msteams-meetings-template/blob/master/LICENSE).
+In addition to these terms, by using this template you agree to the following:

 * You are responsible for complying with applicable privacy and security regulations related to use, collection and handling of any personal data by your app.
 This includes complying with all internal privacy and security policies of your organization if your app is developed to be sideloaded internally within your organization.